I believe you have decided to get your pilot license and want a heads up on the contents of the private pilot ground school syllabus.

 The number of subjects to become a private pilot is the same as for becoming a commercial pilot.

-The only difference is that during private pilot ground training students are taught the basics.
+The only difference is that during private pilot ground training, students learn the straightforward basics.

 On the other hand, the subjects for a commercial pilot license are more detailed and in-depth.